 Wonder Woman, who represents humanity’s love in the DC Universe, will be challenged to her core as she finds herself in a seemingly apocalyptic time.
 It was in 1983 when the Russians thought the US launched missiles towards Moscow, an incident later dubbed the “1983 Nuclear False Alarm.”
 We were that close to nuclear war, so you can expect Diana will have much to say.

-Gal Gadot will return as Diana Prince/Wonder Woman.
+Gal Gadot returned as Diana Prince/Wonder Woman.
 Also starring in the movie are:

 - Pedro Pascal (Game of Thrones) as Maxwell Lord, an affluent personality who represents the wealth and excess of the American economy during the Reagan years.